-William Albert St John Harmsworth (1876 – 1933) was the son of an unsuccessful alcoholic London barrister and a strong-willed mother.
+William Albert St John Harmsworth (1876 – 1933) was born in London, the son of an unsuccessful alcoholic barrister and a strong-willed mother.

-Harmsworth visited a carbonated spring at Les Bouillens, Vergeze, in the South of France, where Dr Louis Eugene Perrier operated a commercial spa.
+Alfred Harmsworth suggested that his brother travel to France in order to learn the language in 1902.
+He visited a carbonated spring at Les Bouillens, Vergeze, in the South of France, where Dr Louis Eugene Perrier operated a commercial spa.
 Perrier also bottled a small amount of the water for his guests and some local sales.

-Following this successful trial, a London office was established at 45 and 46 New Bond Street by July 1904.
+Following this successful trial, a London office was established at 45 and 46 New Bond Street.
 The water targeted the premium segment of the market, and was sold at the Savoy, Claridge’s and the Berkeley hotels, as well as classic City of London pubs and restaurants such as Ye Olde Cheshire Cheese and Slaters.

 Perrier was advertised as an ideal mixer for whisky.
 Sir Thomas Lipton (1846 – 1931), a friend of Harmsworth, introduced the water to King Edward VII, who granted it a Royal Warrant in 1904.

-The London office was relocated to 45 and 47 Wigmore Street in November 1905.
+The London office was relocated to 45 and 47 Wigmore Street from 1905.

-Perrier was registered as a private limited company in 1908 to acquire the share capital of La Compagnie de la Source Perrier.
+Perrier was registered as a private limited company to acquire the share capital of La Compagnie de la Source Perrier in 1908.

 Perrier was granted a Royal Warrant from King George V in 1911.
 Millions of bottles were sold every year by 1912.

-Perrier was as well known as Apollinaris, its long-established rival, by 1914.
-Perrier was able to steal market share from Apollinaris during the First World War by using advertisements to highlight the German origins of its competitor.
+Perrier was well-established as a rival to Apollinaris by 1914.
+Perrier was able to win market share from Apollinaris during the First World War by using advertisements that highlighted the German origins of its competitor.

-During the First World War, much of production was distributed to the Allied armies in France, Salonika and Egypt.
+Much of production was distributed to the Allied armies in France, Salonika and Egypt during the First World War.

 The London office had been relocated to Bear Wharf, 27 Bankside by 1931.